fhaer/CCQL/README.md

 ### Prototype

 The prototype is implemented in Python 3.9, using the web3.py library for accessing blockchains.
 Additional node software running locally in a fully-validating configuration is required.
+The following Python 3 modules are required: Web3 requests base58 binascii hashlib .

 Note: The prototype is only intended to demonstrate the feasibility of implementation.